-I can’t explain why we ended up in this predicament but I can explain how.
-It is the consequence of Mother Nature’s iterative design process … otherwise known as evolution.
+I can’t explain why we ended up in this predicament, but I can explain how.
+It is the consequence of Mother Nature’s iterative design process, otherwise known as evolution.

-But in this beautiful design, we find the source of much of the psychic pain experienced by modern humans.
+But, embedded in this beautiful design, we find the source of much of the psychic pain experienced by modern humans.

-So, you end up feeling trapped within your own safe prison.
+Unfortunately, because of this push-and-pull design, you end up feeling trapped within your own safe prison.